 - Internal Revenue Service Data Retrieval Tool (IRS DRT)

-After filing the FAFSA, the processor will analyze the application information using a federal formula to calculate an EFC.
-The results of the application are sent on an ISIR via EDE Express to the colleges listed on the FAFSA.
-Students will receive an electronic or paper SAR depending on the type of FAFSA filed and whether the applicant's e-mail address was provided on the FAFSA.
+When a FAFSA is submitted, the processor analyzes the application information using a federal formula to calculate an EFC.
+An ISIR (i.e., results of the application) is sent via EDE Express to each college listed on the FAFSA.
+Students receive an electronic or paper SAR, depending on the type of FAFSA filed and whether the applicant's e-mail address was provided on the FAFSA.

-The Federal School Code information on the SAR will not change in the 2021-22 academic year.
-Applicants will continue to receive SARs that list all the Federal School Codes selected on each transaction and will continue to have the same options for entering, updating, and viewing up to ten college choices on FOTW and up to four choices on a paper SAR.
-FAAs will see only their school information (Federal School Code, Name, and Housing Plans) in FAA Correction Entry, Student Inquiry, and ISIR Compare and on the eSAR (PDF and HTML).
-The ISIR received by State Agencies will list all of the Federal School Codes selected by the applicant on each transaction.
+For the 2022-23 academic year, the SAR lists all the Federal School Codes included on a student’s application or correction for a specific transaction.
+Applicants will continue to have the same options for entering, updating, and viewing up to ten college choices on FOTW and up to four choices on a paper SAR.
+FAAs will see only their school information (Federal School Code, name, and housing plans) in FAA Correction Entry, Student Inquiry, ISIR Compare, and the eSAR (PDF and HTML).
+ISIRs received by State Agencies list all of the Federal School Codes selected by the applicant on each transaction.